 Under the provisions of Section 1011.62, Florida Statutes, the School Board reports the number of full-time equivalent students and related data to the FDOE for funding through the FEFP.
 Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under the FEFP and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey periods.
-The School Board receives a 2% administrative fee from the School, which is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.
+The School Board receives a 5% administrative fee from the School, which is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.
 This administrative fee is calculated on the FEFP revenue up to the first 250 students.
 The difference between the actual fee and the fee as calculated on total FEFP revenue is restricted for capital outlay expenditures.
-As of June 30, 2017, the School had restricted funds for this purpose in the amount of \$281,295.
+As of June 30, 2017, the School did not have any amounts restricted for this purpose.